astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 ✅ **Going Deeper (Extension Work)**

-- "What would happen if I added magnetic fields to my N-body simulation?"
+- "What would happen if I added several very massive stars ($>100 M_{\odot}$) to my N-body simulation?"
 - "How could I extend this to include relativistic effects?"
 - "What research questions could I explore with this code?"
-- "What are current open problems in computational radiative transfer?"
+- "What other absorption/scattering effects can I add to my MCRT algorithm?"

 ### **Recommended Learning Tools**